 It merely underlines the wrong word with red, and by simply hovering or clicking on the word, a popup shows with the correction, and you can fix it by simply clicking on the correction.

-The grammar mistakes checking is helpful, but what has been a game-changer was the punctuation checker.
+The grammar mistake checking is helpful, but the punctuation checker has been a game-changer.
 I often write so fast that I can forget commas or not hit the keyboard hard enough on some letters that they don’t register.

 Grammarly continuously checks for commas, full stops, spaces, etc. This means I don’t have to review the text manually to check for these mistakes again after finishing my done.